-The bushfire crisis this summer in Australia has had an immense impact on many of our unique areas of ecological significance.
-We’ve all seen the harrowing images of our much-loved fauna suffering as a result of these unprecedented fires, with as many as 800 million animals estimated to have been killed in the fires since October.
-And despite good news such as the successful fight to save the Wollemi Pine, we’re now learning of the impact this disaster will have on our flora too, with 272 threatened plant species believed to be impacted, with 47 taxa losing more than 80% of their distribution to fire.
+The bushfire crisis this summer in Australia has had an immense impact on many unique areas of ecological significance.
+We’ve all seen harrowing images of our much-loved fauna suffering as a result of these unprecedented fires, with as many as 800 million animals estimated to have been killed in the fires since October.
+News of the successful fight to save the Wollemi Pine was welcome but 272 threatened plant species are believed to be impacted and 47 taxa have lost more than 80% of their distribution to fire.

 Other fungi are likely to be permanently lost if their habitat and substrate are ever subjected to fire, let alone a blaze of such intensity.
 Burnt logs and stags are important habitat for the next generations of wood-rotting fungi and these are important sources of food for many invertebrates, that in turn are food for our surviving birds and other invertebrate-eating animals.
 As we’re seeing more instances of wet rainforests burning in a hotter, drier climate, the likelihood of losing these fungi is increasingly likely.

 Despite this, you might notice that fungi are absent from the list of protected species affected by the bushfires.
 As they are not (yet!) included in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, our unique and valuable fungi are unfortunately not considered as part of the recovery effort, despite the essential roles they play in our forest ecosystems and the recent inclusion of 35 species found in Australia on the International Union for the Conservation of Nature (IUCN) Global Fungi Red List.